routegy/routegy-docs/app/docs/reference/patterns.md

 ## Tag input

 Tag input is an input element for entering a list of string tags.
-To render one, use `tags` element type.
-Optionally, `maxItems` property can be used to define a maxium number of tags allowed.
+To render one, use the `tags` element type.
+Optionally, the `maxItems` property can be used to define a maximum number of tags allowed.

 ```yaml
 tags_example: